Studying an LLM (Master of Laws) in South Africa

 A medical certificate and medical insurance cover usable in South Africa

 A written undertaking that you will return to your country of residence/origin after completing your studies

 The relevant permit fee

 A study permit will take about six weeks to process.

 Tuition fees and living costs

-LLM programme tuition fees for international students at a South African institution are around R 10,000- R11,000 per module (just under £1,000) – which is around 50% higher than the fees for the ‘home students’.
-LLM programmes generally consist of four modules.
+LLM program tuition fees for international students at a South African institution are around R 10,000- R11,000 per module (just under £1,000) – which is around 50% higher than the fees for the ‘home students’.
+LLM programs generally consist of four modules.
 There will also be a similar cost for the thesis or dissertation as well as application and registration fees.
 International students will generally be expected to pay their tuition fees and registration charges up front, and tuition fees will not include accommodation and living costs.

 What to do in when you're not studying

 South Africa is an amazingly diverse country, with a whole range of ways to distract yourself from your studies.
 Depending on where you choose to go, you could be close to gorgeous coastlines, or hidden nature reserves.
 We recommend making some time - perhaps a weekend trip - to visit Cape Town or Johannesburg, and enjoy the local shopping and big-city life.